 The Chicago Public Library's Harold Washington Library Center, the world's largest municipal library building, offers books, periodicals, newspapers, and information in over 100 languages, programs for children and adults, and free access to the internet.

 Teutopolis Monastery Museum

 See displays of early life in this German Catholic community, founded in 1838.
 The first Franciscans arrived in October 1858, and the three priests and six brothers quickly set about building a parish and friary.

 Decatur Public Library

 Books (of course), videos, dvds, cds, local history room, computers, classes, art gallery, kids place

 DuPage County, Chicago's Western Suburbs - The Warrenville Museum is located in an 1858 Greek Revival Methodist Church that was later used as an art studio by Adam Albright and his sons, Ivan and Malvin.
 Exhibits include art, featuring works by the Albrights, and local history.

-Edgar County Genealogical Library
+Genealogical Research Library

 Pioneer Sholes School